LocoLink

 Similarly, ANNE can emulate the "PC" end of a LocoLink connection, accessing a real LocoLink cable through the host PC's parallel port.

 JOYCE can also emulate LocoLink without a physical cable, sending its data through a TCP/IP port.
-In theory this would allow a LocoLink connection to be emulated between instances of JOYCE and ANNE running on the same computer, but I don't have the necessary software to test this.
+Using LocoLink 3.00, this would allow a LocoLink connection to be emulated between instances of JOYCE and ANNE running on the same computer.

 Wishlist